Commuting unbounded homotopy limits with Morava K-theory: Brief review of Margolis homology.

 Proposition \ref{duality prop} is a simple cohomological duality.
 For clarity, we drop the gradings: \begin{prop} Let $k,E(Q),\left|Q\right|$ be as in Definition \ref{def of margolis homology}.
-For each $E(Q)$-module $M$, we have an isomorphism of $E(Q)$-modules
+For each $E(Q)$-module $M$, we have an isomorphism of graded $E(Q)$-modules

-for all integers $s$.
-If $s>0$, then each side of \eqref{iso 15501} is furthermore isomorphic to $\Ext^{s,*}_{E(Q)}(k,M)^*.$ \end{prop} \begin{proof} The $s=0$ case of isomorphism \eqref{iso 15501} is simply the claim that the tensor product over $k$ is a {\em closed} monoidal product on the category of $E(Q)$-modules.
-Consequently, for the rest of this proof we assume $s>0$, and consequently the hypotheses of Proposition \ref{margolis homology and ext} are fulfilled.
+for each integer $s$.
+If $s>0$, then each side of \eqref{iso 15501} is furthermore isomorphic to $\Ext^{s,*}_{E(Q)}(k,M)^*.$ \end{prop} \begin{proof} The $s=0$ case of isomorphism \eqref{iso 15501} is immediate.
+Consequently, for the rest of this proof we assume $s>0$.
+The hypotheses of Proposition \ref{margolis homology and ext} are then fulfilled.
 Stringing together isomorphisms from Proposition \ref{margolis homology and ext}: